 Students are required to take an English class during every semester of their enrollment at ASL, regardless of the number of English credits they may have accumulated.
 All Grade 9 students enroll in English 9; all Grade 10 students enroll in English 10.

 The central goals of a good education are to engage a free and open mind, excite empathy and passion, nurture the habits and values of a citizenry, and ultimately lead students to think for themselves.
 In the English department, students read a variety of challenging texts to promote critical thinking and stimulate reflection.
-These include prose—both fiction and nonfiction—drama and poetry.
-In partnership with reading texts closely and writing across a range of genres, students cultivate increasingly dynamic speaking and listening skills at the Harkness table.
+These represent diverse perspectives and include prose—both fiction and nonfiction—drama and poetry.
+In partnership with reading texts closely and writing across a range of genres, students cultivate increasingly dynamic speaking and listening skills, including a commitment to respect and equity at the Harkness table.
 All courses are designed and taught to enable students to develop their skills in all four pillars of our program: reading, writing, speaking and listening.

 The department sponsors Jambalaya, a student-led literary and arts magazine that accepts submissions from all students.
 We also sponsor the Writers Seminar, whose members work with a writer-in-residence over the course of the school year.
 Applications for the following year's Writers Seminar are accepted from current Grade 10 and 11 students in the preceding spring.
 The students selected participate in the program for one year.